Hospice Services

 Depending on your terminal illness and related conditions, the plan of care your hospice team creates can include any or all of these services:

-• Nursing services: A hospice patient is assigned a case manager nurse, who typically visits one to three days a week.
+- Nursing services: A hospice patient is assigned a Registered Nurse who will design a patient-specific plan of care for your loved one.
 Hospice patients and their caregivers can also access an on-call nurse 24 hours daily.

 If you or your loved one would like more information, contact Hope Hospice and we will do the rest!